 - Soak gelatine sheet in cold water and set aside until ready to use.

 - In a medium saucepan, whisk together eggs and lemon juice until incorporated, whisk in lemon juice.
-Place over medium heat with guava, and bring to a simmer.
-Continue stirring with a wooden spoon for 3-5 minutes.
+Place over medium heat with guava.
+Heat while stirring with a wooden spoon for 3-5 minutes, until mixture starts to curd.
 Remove from heat, squeeze out excess water from the gelatin sheet and whisk into the hot lemon curd.

 - Strain lemon curd into a clean bowl with a fine mesh strainer.
-Be sure to get all the liquid from the guavas.
+Crush guavas to get out all the juice.
 With a immersion blender or a blender, blend in 2-3 pieces of butter at a time until incorporated, it will look pale and start to thicken up.
 Cover the surface directly with plastic wrap and refrigerate overnight to set.

-- Brush the inside of the tart shell with melted white chocolate to prevent it from getting soggy quick.
+- Brush the inside of the tart shell with melted white chocolate to prevent it from getting soggy quick, if desired.

 I love how refreshing lemon curd is and the floral notes of guava adds so much character its flavour profile.
 The secret to the curd’s creaminess is emulsifying the butter with a blender.
 The texture becomes almost like a mayonnaise, with the acidity of lemon, and the richness of butter.